datacamp-content-public/courses-intro-to-python-beta/chapter4.md

 xp: 100
 ```

-In previous chapter we have tried to predict the value of one variable by using the information about the other variable.
+In previous chapter we have tried to predict the value of one variable by using the information about another variable.

-In principle there is no reason why we might want to use the information in only one variable to model our variable of interest.
+In principle there is no reason why we might want to use the information from only one variable to model our variable of interest.
 Maybe the grade of a student in a particular class can be predicted better if we use some other information together with his/her grade in the statistics class?

 Multivariate linear regression allows us to do just that.
 With a simple line of code we can specify a multiple independent variables that could help us predict our dependent variable.
 (Notice that using linear regression we cannot model multiple dependent variables at the same time.
 So, only one left-hand-side variable at a time).